mwtom/heroes_combat_simulator/README.txt

 The Fire Emblem: Heroes Combat Simulator runs mass matchups for a selected character against a selected subset of the Fire Emblem: Heroes cast.

 The simulator uses a web interface and runs on HTML and JavaScript.
-No internet connection is required for operation.

 ====================================
 -----------2.
 How to Use------------